A Methodological Analysis of Empirical Studies in Quantum Software Testing: Discussions

 \Subtitle{Test cases} As the input domain grows, exhaustive testing becomes infeasible, and achieving adequate input coverage becomes increasingly costly.
 For example, for a family of CUTs with increasing qubit counts, executing a single test case often incurs substantially higher simulation overhead, while contributing only marginally to input coverage due to the exponential growth of the input space.
 One direction is to design test inputs that are more likely to trigger faults.
 Motivated by the gap observed in RQ4, we further suggest that future empirical studies explicitly report the test suite size and discuss its impact on evaluation results, following common SE practice~\cite{chen2020revisiting}.
 Without deliberate test-case design, using test suites of the same size across CUTs of different scales can introduce threats to validity.
 Using mutation score as an illustrative example (RQ6), mutants involving larger qubit counts may be inherently harder to kill when only a limited number of test cases originally designed for smaller circuits are applied.
 In such settings, observed effectiveness may conflate the capability of the approach with the adequacy of the test suite size.

 \Subtitle{Statistical repetitions} Shot counts in QST have received increasing attention in recent studies~\cite{miranskyy2025cost, ye2025measurement}, yet the relationship between the shots required for reliable inference and the qubit counts of CUTs has not been systematically studied.
 By the intuition behind the \textit{curse of dimensionality}~\cite{bellman1966dynamic}, reliable conclusions from statistical analyses may require shot counts to grow rapidly with the output-space dimension determined by the number of qubits.
+In theory, this suggests that using a fixed number of shots may not always work for experiments on CUTs of varying sizes, when it is necessary to capture features such as probability distributions; otherwise, the statistical significance may be compromised.
 At the same time, resource costs (e.g., simulator memory and circuit execution time) limit the feasibility of using very large numbers of shots.
 Therefore, future empirical studies may consider adaptive shot configurations (RQ8), informed by both theoretical considerations and practical constraints.
 In addition, when designing QST experiments, it is important to examine the joint effect of shot count and experimental repetitions: if shot counts are insufficient, outcome variance may increase, which in turn may require more repetitions to achieve statistically meaningful comparisons.
+We suggest that when it is challenging to secure a theoretically sufficient shot count, the number of experimental repetitions can be moderately increased within affordable cost constraints.